-I regret my delay in responding to you concerning our proposed purchase of the B&OCT line between Forest Park and Brighton Park.
-Our time always seems to run cut before the work does.
+I regret my delay in responding to you concerning our proposed purchase of the BaxT line between Forest Park and Brighton Park.
+Our time always seems to run out before the work does.

-Our conclusion is to offer you \$5,000,000 cash for all B&OCT property between Forest Park and Western Avenue Jct. (including the Cicero Branch) and an undivided 50% interest in the line between Western Avenue Jct. and Brighton Park.
+Our conclusion is to offer you \$5,000,000 case for all B&OCT property between Forest Park and Western Avenue Jct. (including the Cicero Branch) and an undivided 50% interest in the line between Western Avenue Jct. and Brighton Park.